RamboV/DNSDB_Connector_Readme/README.md

 * `Service Limits`: Retrieve service limits

+* `Ping`: This request is for end to end connectivity tests to the DNSDB API endpoint, letting you know that there are no firewall blockages.
+This request does not require an API key.
+It returns just a JSON object {“ping”: “ok”}.

 ## Access Your API Key
 Register for a free API key at https://www.farsightsecurity.com/solutions/dnsdb/ .